 Except that sometimes they don’t fit.
 In fact, poorly fitting dentures are quite common.
 When dentures fit poorly, they are uncomfortable and can damage your gums.
 There are several reasons dentures stop fitting correctly, and they’re all things your oral surgeon expects and views as completely normal.

 Let’s look at some reasons for why your dentures fit poorly, what that means for your overall mouth and comfort, and what you can do about it.

 Dentures Can Warp

 Dentures are known to sometimes warp overtime because of age or maintenance issues.
 Dentures need proper care to last a long time.
 They need to be cleaned in lukewarm water.
 If dentures aren’t stored properly, they can warp — which will cause them to fit poorly.
-If you don’t store your dentures in water and keep them damp, they will dry out, which can change their shape.
+If you don’t store your dentures in water and keep them damp, they will dry out, which can also change their shape.
 Be careful!
 Dry dentures can also break easily.

 Your Jawbone May Be Receding

 When we lose our teeth, our jawbone can change.
 Jawbone recession is actually quite common for extensive tooth loss.
 It can start immediately after tooth loss and will get worse overtime.
-When your dentures are resting on your gums on top of a receding jawbone, they won’t fit right.
+When your dentures are resting on your gums on top of a receding jawbone, eventually they won’t fit right.

 Your Dentures May Just Be Old

 Sadly, nothing lasts forever — this includes dentures.
 Over time, dentures can break or crack.
 Hairline cracks, bent clasps, and chips can impact how well dentures fit.
 Our mouths change, especially following tooth loss.
 Most dentures will last about 5 to 7 years before they need replacement, often because they fit poorly.
 Proper maintenance will help them last longer, but by nature a set of dentures is not a permanent solution to tooth loss.